zmarkan/cicd-workshop/README.md

 - Terraform & DO
 - provision infrastructure
 - Deploy to infra
-- approve and destroy (explain approval job)
+- approve and destroy (explain approval job
+- Contexts and secrets

+Chap 3:

+- Test splitting (populate with a long test)

 ### Terraform Cloud